harrypmdev/help-me-pest-control-website/README.md

 - Web accessibility evaluation provided by <a href="https://wave.webaim.org/">WAVE</a> for help in improving accessibility.
 - HTML and CSS validation provided by <a href="https://validator.w3.org/">W3</a>
 - Tutorial and explanations of CSS properties provided by <a href="https://www.w3schools.com/">W3</a>
+- README.md deployment section edited from Code Institute demonstration README.md page as process is the same.

 ### Media